-- Once the bars have set, lift the plastic wrap out and place on cutting board.
+- Once the bars have set, lift out and place on cutting board.
 Using a large sharp knife slice bars into 16 squares.
 (You can wipe knife between each cut with paper towel if you want no crumbs on the squares)

 - Bars can be enjoyed at room temperature but store in container in fridge.

 Enjoy bars at room temperature to prevent chocolate topping from cracking too much.

 Store bars in an airtight container in the fridge for up to 4 days or in the freezer for up to 1 month.

 Note most of carbs in this recipe are from natural sugars in the dates.
 And the fats are healthy from the coconut oil.